-The provision of on-street parking should support the primary activities and land uses in a street.
-It should also support the different parking user groups who have differing priorities and needs from both a safety, access and amenity perspective.
-This can vary from street to street depending on the surrounding land uses.
-When different parking user groups compete for the same parking space and demand exceeds supply, there is often tension in the allocation of parking spaces.

-The user hierarchy is not intended to suggest that each type of parking will exist on any given street, or that higher priorities will have access to all the available parking.
-Rather it provides the highest level of framework to guide the allocation of parking where competing demands exist and facilitates reasonable access to the higher priority users.
-When a higher priority user is reasonably satisfied, the next user group would then be considered in the allocation of parking spaces.
+Different user groups have differing priorities and needs from both a safety and amenity perspective.
+This can vary from street to street depending on the surrounding land use.
+The user hierarchy is not intended to suggest that each type of parking will exist on any given street, rather it provides the highest level of framework to guide the allocation of parking where competing demands exist.
 Council will need to consider all road users when making decisions on these matters to best meet the needs of the community.

-Generally, the regulation and use of on-street parking should be prioritised to support those road users with needs for high levels of access such as bicycle riders, public transport, people with disabilities, emergency services and to enable and support pedestrian movement.
+As a general rule, the regulation and use of on-street parking should be prioritised to support those road users with needs for high levels of access such as bicycle riders, public transport, people with disabilities, emergency services and to enable and support pedestrian movement.
 This is consistent with the road user hierarchy and Street Space Management Framework that is to be developed by Council as part of the Integrated Transport Strategy, which places the movement needs of walking, cycling and public transport users above single occupancy vehicles.
-The remaining parking user groups would be allocated a priority consistent with the land use type.